 Working at the interface between the physics and biology, we develop physical models and computational approaches for modelling structures of biomolecules and for predicting their functional characteristics.
 We verify our models and predictions in collaboration with experimentalists.
-Below we highlight two areas of research pursued in the group: evolution-inspired design of protein function and protein allostery.
-Other research topic in the group include, and are not limited to, biophysics of chromatin and epigenetic regulation, and molecular mechanisms of adaptation.
+We highlight here two major areas of research pursued in the group: (i) protein allostery; (ii) biophysics of chromatin and epigenetic regulation.
+Other research topics in the group include, but are not limited to, evolution of protein function, evolutionary-inspired design of protein function, and molecular mechanisms of adaptation.

 Igor Berezovsky studied physics at the Moscow Engineering Physics Institute (MSc, 1993) and obtained PhD in physics and mathematics from the Moscow Institute of Physics and Technology (1997).
 He started his scientific career at the Engelhardt Institute of Molecular Biology (Moscow) where he conducted his MSc and PhD research, then worked as a research fellow (until 1998).
-After postdoctoral research at the Weizmann Institute of Science (1999-2002) and the Harvard University (2003-2006), Igor was a senior scientist/group leader at the Bergen Center for Computational Science, University of Bergen (Norway) before joining the Bioinformatics Institute in January 2014.
-Since 2014, he is also an Adjunct Associate Professor at the Department of Biological Sciences, National University of Singapore.
+After postdoctoral researcher at the Weizmann Institute of Science (1999-2002) and the Harvard University (2003-2006), Igor was a senior scientist/group leader at the Bergen Center for Computational Science, University of Bergen (Norway) before joining the Bioinformatics Institute in January 2014.